Rubinatrix/cash_manager/README.md

 8. Application won't allow you to delete category, if there are one or more transactions with this category.

 9. You can delete you cash account, but if you do this, you'll lost all regular transactions with this account.
 Transfer transactions will be automatically converted:
-* if deleted account was in From field - this transaction will be converted to regular deposit to remaining account
+<br>- if deleted account was in From field - this transaction will be converted to regular deposit to remaining account
-* if deleted account was in To field - this transaction will be converted to regular withdraw from remaining account
+<br>- if deleted account was in To field - this transaction will be converted to regular withdraw from remaining account